 3. Weightlifting is a great way to increase bone and joint strength while burning fat.
 Because of this, weightlifting is a great way to prevent and treat osteoporosis, a condition where you break bones and lose bone density.
 Weightlifting also improves bone density and muscle strength.

 4. Weightlifting improves health in a number of ways, one of which is that when you lift weights, you are more likely to avoid injury.
 A new study published shows that individuals who weight-train develop less structural damage than untrained individuals in their joints and tendons.
+However, it’s important to note that an overly heavy weightlifting routine can wreak havoc on the muscle and joints.
+This can also lead to spinal injuries like herniated discs, which may require you to follow the R.I.C.E. method or get cupping therapy in jacksonville fl (if that’s where you live) to stop it from getting worse.

 When you exercise your muscles, you use more oxygen, so the more you train, the more effort you have to use to stay alive.
 The power that will be added to your body from adding weight and resistance to your exercises will change your entire body through the years.